-In Part-I of our article on the application of gamification in e-learning, we wrote how gamification is applied in the field of e-learning as per the demands of the field.
-In this article, we take a look at the challenges associated with gamifying e-learning, and how can these issues be eliminated with a structured approach.
+In Part-I of our article on the application of Gamification in eLearning, we discussed how gamification is applied in the field of eLearning as per the demands of the field.
+In this article, we will take a look at the challenges associated with gamifying eLearning and how these issues can be eliminated with a structured approach.

-Overcoming Challenges with Gamification in E-Learning
+Overcoming Challenges with Gamification in eLearning

-E-learning is an emerging concept that is entirely different from the traditional classroom learning experience.
+eLearning is an emerging concept that is entirely different from the traditional classroom learning experience.
 It poses several challenges for teachers as well as learners who become a part of this process.
 Gamification helps overcome these challenges in a smooth and effective manner.
 Some of the important challenges can be found below:

-I. Intriguing Environment
+I. Intriguing environment

-Continuously cramming theory or textbook information is tiresome and can make knowledge impartment seem monotonous.
+Continuously cramming theory or textbook information is tiresome and can make imparting knowledge seem monotonous.
 Gamification helps in eliminating this boring experience by providing means to engage learners in an active gaming environment.
 This environment is full of excitement and interesting experiential learning.

 II.
-Learning Impulse
+Learning impulse

 Learners proceed further when they are pushed to compete in a healthy environment.
 However, unfair competition kills the learning impulse and may result in some students dropping out of the course.
-Gamified lessons ensure that the learners’ efforts are recognized in the form of awards, badges, leader-board rankings, and so on, which provides a level playing field for the learners to compete and learn in.
+Gamified lessons ensure that the learners’ efforts are recognized in the form of awards, badges, leaderboard rankings, and so on, which provides a level playing field for the learners to compete and learn in.

 A learner might fear failure and lose motivation to proceed with a lesson in a traditional classroom learning scenario.
-Gamification in e-learning provides a stimulus for learning by positioning failure in a positive manner.
-This impels the learner to move further and to produce better results, rather than completely opting out of the course.
+Gamification in eLearning provides a stimulus for learning by positioning failure in a positive manner.
+This impels the learner to move further and to produce better results rather than completely opting out of the course.

-Playing it Safe with Gamification
+Playing it safe with Gamification